A Heart in a Body in the World by Deb Caletti

 Simon vs the Homo Sapiens Agenda by Becky Albertalli

 Sixteen-year-old and not-so-openly gay Simon Spier prefers to save his drama for the school musical.
 But when an email falls into the wrong hands, his secret is at risk of being thrust into the spotlight.
-Now change-averse Simon has to find a way to step out of his comfort zone before he's pushed outwithout alienating his friends, compromising himself, or fumbling a shot at happiness with the most confusing, adorable guy he's never met.
-Incredibly funny and poignant, this twenty-first-century coming-of-age, coming out storywrapped in a geek romanceis a knockout of a debut novel by Becky Albertalli.
 Read a Sample.

 The Epic Crush of Genie Lo by F.C.
 Yee

-The struggle to get into a top-tier college consumes sixteen-year-old Genie's every waking thought.
+The struggle to get into a top-tier college consumes 16-year-old Genie's every waking thought.
 But when she discovers she's a celestial spirit who's powerful enough to bash through the gates of heaven with her fists, her perfectionist existence is shattered.
 Enter Quentin, a transfer student from China whose tone-deaf assertiveness beguiles Genie to the brink of madness.
-Quentin nurtures Genie's outrageous transformation - sometimes gently, sometimes aggressively - as her sleepy suburb in the Bay Area comes under siege from hell-spawn.
+He nurtures her outrageous transformation - sometimes gently, sometimes aggressively, as her sleepy suburb in the Bay Area comes under siege from hell-spawn.
 Read a sample.

 The Hate U Give by Angie Thomas

 Sixteen-year-old Starr Carter moves between two worlds: the poor neighborhood where she lives and the fancy suburban prep school she attends.
 The uneasy balance between these worlds is shattered when Starr witnesses the fatal shooting of her childhood best friend Khalil at the hands of a police officer.
-Khalil was unarmed.
-Soon afterward, his death is a national headline.
-Some are calling him a thug, maybe even a drug dealer and a gangbanger.
-Protesters are taking to the streets in Khalil's name.
-Some cops and the local drug lord try to intimidate Starr and her family.
 What everyone wants to know is: what really went down that night?
 And the only person alive who can answer that is Starr.
 But what Starr does -- or does not -- say could upend her community.
 It could also endanger her life.
 Read a sample.